 Mr. Ray Estefania is the former Director of South Miami Hospital’s Adolescent Addiction Treatment Program.
-His current role is Co-Founder and Executive Director of Family Recovery Specialists (Miami, FL), an intensive outpatient program for adolescents and young adults that also provides concierge crisis/case management and intervention services for all ages.
-Mr. Estefania has been working as an addiction counselor for nearly 20 years and was formerly the Adolescent Program Supervisor at Suburban Hospital’s Addiction Treatment Center in Bethesda, Maryland.
-He has worked extensively as drug and alcohol counselor, adolescent counselor, interventionist and as a family therapist in the field of addiction treatment.
+His current role is Co-Founder and Executive Director of Family Recovery Specialists (Miami, FL), an intensive outpatient program for adolescents and adults that also provides concierge crisis/case management and intervention services for all ages.
+Mr. Estefania has been working as an addiction counselor for over 20 years and was formerly the Adolescent Program Supervisor at Suburban Hospital’s Addiction Treatment Center in Bethesda, Maryland.
+He has worked extensively as drug abuse counselor and alcohol abuse counselor, interventionist and as a family therapist in the field of addiction treatment.
 Mr. Estefania is a considered an expert in the field and frequently provides education and training to physicians, nurses, other mental health professionals, teachers and school administrators on topics related to addiction and recovery.

 Over the span of his career, Mr. Estefania has also been very involved in the prevention of substance abuse in children.
 He has organized and implemented numerous substance abuse prevention programs in both public and private schools in the Washington D.C. and South Florida regions.
 He has acted as a consultant to numerous independent schools to address the issue of student alcohol and substance abuse.
 He has coached thousands of parents on ways to prevent substance abuse in children.
 Mr. Estefania is also in private practice in the South Miami area providing psychotherapy, recovery coaching, parent effectiveness training, as well as intervention and placement services to adults, adolescents and families.

-He is a member in good standing of the American Counseling Association, the National Association of Therapeutic Schools and Programs (NATSAP) and a former member of the Network of Independent Interventionists.
+He is a member in good standing of the American Counseling Association, the National Association of Therapeutic Schools and Programs (NATSAP) and a member of the Network of Independent Interventionists.
 He was selected to be a member of the City of South Miami’s Coalition to Reduce Underage Drinking and Drug Use as well as a member of the Board of Directors for Informed Families, The Florida Family Partnership.
 Ray is also a member of the Advisory Board for The Health Information Project, a school based health education program which increases awareness and access to healthcare for students in Miami Dade County schools.
+In addition, Ray is a founding board member of the Therapeutic Consulting Association (TCA), a professional association for therapeutic placement consultants and other referring professionals, dedicated to advancing the field of therapeutic consulting through collaboration, training and education, outcome-based research, support of ethical standards, and an ongoing review of best practices.
 Mr. Estefania is a frequent speaker to schools, parent groups and community organizations and has been a guest on both radio and television programs on various topics including prevention, parenting, addiction and recovery.

 Ms. Moreno contributed to a study titled Synthetic Cannabinoid Use: A Case Series of Adolescents.
 This article was published in the Journal of Adolescent Health in October of 2011.
-To read the article please click:
+To read the article please click here.

 Ms. Moreno was interviewed by WSVN in a news story about the dangers in our own homes.
 There has been an increase in the abuse of prescription medications and over the counter medications by teens and young adults.
-To learn more please click:
+To learn more please click here.